How to Select the Best Med-Peds Board Review in 2025

 As you answer these questions, consider the many options available to you along the spectrum of your investment of time and money, such as the following:

-• Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
+- Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period.
 As a side benefit, you get to focus on studying with little distraction.
-Check out the ACP IMBR courses, the annual Mayo Clinic Internal Medicine Board Review course, the Children’s National–George Washington University Pediatric Board Review course, or the University of Michigan Annual Pediatric Board Review course.
+Check out the ACP Internal Medicine Board Review courses, the annual Mayo Clinic Internal Medicine Board Review course, the Children’s National–George Washington University Pediatric Board Review course, or the University of Michigan Annual Pediatric Board Review course.

 Picture yourself in each of these settings: Sitting at your desk, googling “duodenal atresia” on your computer as you self-study.
-Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
+Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens.
 Or watching lectures online and reviewing questions during a live course.
 Or answering hundreds of curated questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all of these scenarios.
 You need to be ruthlessly honest with yourself about what is best for you as you consider these options.

 If you believe you still need a Qbank during Med-Peds residency, read on.
 If not, you can save time and click to another board review article on the web.